Signal timing

 Signal timing is the technique which traffic engineers use to distribute right-of-way at a signalized intersection.
-The process includes selecting appropriate values for timing, which are implemented in specialized traffic signal controllers.
+The process includes selecting appropriate timing values, which are implemented in specialized traffic signal controllers.
 Signal timing involves deciding how much green time the traffic signal provides an intersection by movement or approach (depending on the lane configuration), how long the pedestrian WALK signal should be, whether trains or buses should be prioritized, and numerous other factors.